 Solus GNOME Edition continues to ship with our curated out-of-the-box experience leveraging a multitude of extensions, such as:

-Solus 4.1 MATE Edition ships with the latest release of the MATE 1.22 series, with contains numerous bug fixes and under-the-hood improvements.
+Solus 4.1 MATE Edition ships with the latest release of the MATE 1.22 series, which contains numerous bug fixes and under-the-hood improvements.
 Some of the highlights include:

 Solus MATE Edition ships with the latest release of our Brisk Menu implementation, 0.6.1.
 The 0.6 series features various fixes and improvements, such as: